 There are currently 10 operational casinos spread out throughout the state, and a few of them have sportsbooks attached.

 Online Casinos in Kansas

-None of the land-based casinos are allowed to offer online versions of their games in Kansas, so they are shut out from trying to extend their relationship with players past the front doors.
-This will change soon probably as online casino gambling laws will certainly be passed in the years to come in Kansas.
+None of the land-based casinos are allowed to offer online versions of their games in Kansas.
+Casinos are shut out from trying to extend their relationship with players past the front doors.
+This will change soon as online casino gambling laws will certainly be passed in the years to come in Kansas.